-Double Counting Credit Hours for Dual Degree Programs
+Double Counting Credit Hours

 - To preserve the integrity of each degree, at least half of the minimum required credit hours for each degree must be earned in the program under a UM-Flint registration and counted solely for that degree.
 For example, a student enrolled in a 36-hour master's degree program may not apply more than a combination of 18 transfer and/or double-counted credit hours toward the UM-Flint program.